 David and Claudia Arp believe that fun in marriage is serious business.
 They have written several books on marriage together, including the Ten Great Dates series.

 “In our 30-plus years of marriage, we have learned important things like, if you don’t say what is on your mind when it is on your mind, it may not be there later,” says Claudia.
 “We have also learned that it is critical for people to be intentional about having fun in their marriage.
 Most of us lead such busy, stressful lives that many times there is very little left over for the marriage, especially when it comes to anything fun.
 When the fun dies in a relationship, it is hard to keep the marriage alive.”

 Through the years, the Arps have made it a point to enjoy each other’s company and to have fun.
-One time when they got lost, instead of getting irritated with each other, they realized they were lost together, and the kids weren’t with them so they decided to make it into a 30-minute get lost date.
+One time when they got lost, instead of getting irritated with each other, they realized they were lost together.
+The kids weren’t with them, so they decided to make it into a 30-minute get lost date.

-“We believe it is important to model a healthy relationship for your children,” said David Arp.
+“We believe it is important to model a healthy relationship for your children,” says David.
 “Research has shown that the level of a couple’s friendship is a determining factor in whether their marriage will go the distance.
 In order to keep a friendship alive, you have to nurture it.”

-The Arps have many good ideas to help people grow the friendship in their marriage, including this fun assignment.
-They encourage couples to kiss for 10 seconds in the morning before leaving for work with their eyes wide open.
+The Arps have many good ideas to help grow the friendship in marriage, including this fun assignment.
+Kiss for 10 seconds in the morning before leaving for work with your eyes wide open.
 When you return home in the evening, do the same thing.
-With a mischievous look, they state they take no responsibility for tardiness at work or the evening’s activities.

 Fun in marriage is serious business!
 To find out more ways to create fun and adventure in your marriage, visit the Arps’ website at www.marriagealive.com.